“Well-crafted program notes help captivate audiences.”

 All too often, though, audiences are greeted by printed programs that serve as little more than sterile playlists, sometimes supplemented by tiresome descriptions of the music they’ll hear.

-We can do better, and, in the process, not only enliven our concerts but also win over new fans.
+We can do better, and, in the process, not only enliven our concerts and recitals but also win over new fans.

 1. Write Your Own